 A Furnace Tune Up Lowers Utility Bills

-All of the parts in an HVAC must be clean and working well for them to maintain their performance level.
+All of the parts in an HVAC must be clean and working well to maintain their proper performance level.
 When you have a dirty or worn out furnace, it can make your heating system work harder.
 As soon as your furnace starts putting in extra work, you will see your energy bill increase.
 Furnace tune ups maximize the efficiency of your HVAC system by ensuring your furnace does not struggle to meet the demands of your household.

-How To DIY Furnace Tune Up:
+How To Perform A DIY Furnace Tune Up:

 Step 1: Remove Furnace Door

-To clean the inside of your furnace you will need to remove the furnace door.
-You do this by unscrewing the panels with a screw driver.
+To clean the inside of your furnace, you will need to remove the furnace door.
+You do this by unscrewing the panels with a screwdriver.

 Step 2: Change Furnace Filter